 Tips Before Fishing the Rivers

 I would suggest before you just dive in do some research with Google Maps.
 Find the areas you would like to fish before you head out.
 Check out the fishing regulations in place for the spring runs.
 Call the area bait shops and they will give you the latest reports of any walleye being caught.
 Also, check the USGS river flows regularly.
 There is nothing worse than showing up and the river being high and muddy.
 You will be wasting your time.
-The time to start fishing is from mid-February into Mid-April.
+The time to start fishing is from mid-February into the middle of April.
 Also, get a nice set of waders, if you show up in sneakers you will be turning around and going home.
 Most importantly have fun.